What is celebrated in Corpus Christi?

 The feast of Corpus Christi, “the Body of Christ,” is celebrated on the Thursday after Holy Trinity Sunday, 60 days after Easter, or, in countries where it is not a holy day of obligation, on the following Sunday.

-This feast day is a time to reflect on the real presence of Jesus Christ in the bread and wine we receive each Mass.
-Remember that Jesus is truly present in the Eucharist as we honor him.
-It is not just a symbol or a memory; it is Him, in body, blood, soul, and divinity.
-This mystery is beyond our understanding.
+This holy day is a time to reflect on the real presence of Jesus Christ in the bread and wine we receive at each Mass.
+As we honor Him, let us remember that Jesus is truly present in the Eucharist.
+It is not just a symbol or a remembrance; it is Him, in body, blood, soul, and divinity.
+This mystery goes beyond our understanding.

 You can use the Catholic Mass Times app to find the nearest Catholic church with Mass, Confession, and Adoration schedules.
 It will surely help you!
 Download it now.